 If you would’ve said to me 7-8 years ago that I’d be a huge meatloaf fan I’d think you’re crazy.
 When I was growing up meatloaf was my least favorite meal.
 Seriously, I hated it!
 I mean, just the word “meatloaf” sounded gross.

 Anyway, as I grew up, matured, and searched for healthy recipes to add to our meal plan meatloaf recipes kept popping up.
 So, I decided to give meatloaf another shot.

 Holy cow, meatloaf has come a long way baby!
 The recipes of the 1970s don’t even come close to the deliciousness of modern meatloaf recipes.
 Especially my turkey meatloaf.

-Another thing I absolutely love about turkey meatloaf recipes is each one can be made ahead of time and frozen for future dinners.
+Another thing I absolutely love about turkey meatloaf recipes is that it can be made ahead of time and frozen for future dinners.
 That’s right, you can freeze meatloaf.
-This means you can make a bunch of meatloaves at once, then stick them in the freezer.
+This means you can make multiple meatloaves at once, then stick them in the freezer.

-Let’s start with the first one.
-I love preparing 3-4 meatloaves at once.
-I only need to make one mess and then I have 3-4 hearty dinners prepared and ready in the freezer.
+I personally prepare 3-4 meatloaves at once.
+I only need to make a mess one time, and then I have 3-4 hearty dinners prepared and ready in the freezer.

 The first thing you’ll do is prepare the turkey meatloaf recipe as you normally would.
 I’ve frozen every turkey meatloaf recipe on my blog.